How to Spend a 3-Day Weekend in Washington, D.C.

 Chinatown

 I mainly visited Chinatown for the food, and there isn’t really much else to do there, especially compared to the bustling atmosphere of New York’s Chinatown.
-However, I did see some cultural aspects that made it interesting, like the giant Chinese archway at the entrance of this part of the city.
+However, it is still fun to walk around and see the cultural sights, like the giant Chinese archway at the entrance to this part of the city.

 What I saved for my next visit: Smithsonian Zoo (especially if visiting DC with kids), National Geographic Museum, Ford’s Theatre